Practical Tips for Teachers

 • Increase options as the students can handle them, either by widening the range of choices you offer or by making the options more complex.

 • As they become more capable, encourage the students to participate in setting up choices (or negotiate an alternative assignment, for example) whenever possible.
-Clear limits are especially important in such cases; you might also want to suggest that they present their ideas to you for a final OK before they act.
+Clear limits are especially important in such cases; you might also want to suggest that they present their ideas to you, verbally or (better yet) in writing, for a final OK before they act.

 • If students suggest a choice that you think is inappropriate, tell them your concerns and ask if they can come up with another idea.
 (Stating “That won’t work for me,” is a terrific way to get this message across without attacking the student.)
 Reiterate your criteria if necessary.
 If something is just plain non-negotiable, say so, but help the student look for acceptable options available within those limits.